shiftedreality/commerce-partner-event/README.md

 This collection uses **Adobe IMS OAuth 2.0 client credentials** flow.

 Run **request 0** before any other request.
-A Postman Test script automatically extracts the token from the response and saves it as `{{accessToken}}` on the collection, so all subsequent requests are authorized without any manual copy-paste.
+A Postman Test script automatically extracts the token from the response and saves it as `{{accessToken}}` on the collection — all subsequent requests are authorized without any manual copy-paste.

 The token is scoped to:
 ```